osrf/gazebo_tutorials/ros_control/tutorial.md

 ## Data flow of ros_control and Gazebo

-Simulating a robot's controllers in Gazebo can be accomplished using ros_control and a simple Gazebo plugin adapter.
+Simulating a robot's controllers in Gazebo-classic can be accomplished using ros_control and a simple Gazebo-classic plugin adapter.
 An overview of the relationship between simulation, hardware, controllers and transmissions is shown below:

 [[file:Gazebo_ros_transmission.png|800px]]